Tasty Tempeh Stir-Fry

 - Measure one cup of rice and rinse it in a sieve or strainer; combine the rice with the water in a medium to large pot and bring to a boil.

 - While the rice is cooking, cut the tempeh into approximately one-inch cubes or chunks, depending on your preference.

 - Pour a tablespoon of olive oil into a deep frying pan and add the tempeh; as the tempeh is cooking, turn it frequently so that all sides are cooked.
-Note: Tempeh should be heated to 160 degrees Fahrenheit in order for it to be thoroughly cooked; it is done when it is browned and crispy on all sides, but still soft in the middle.
+Note: Tempeh should be heated to 160 degrees Celcius in order for it to be thoroughly cooked; it is done when it is browned and crispy on all sides, but still soft in the middle.